trevorstarick/webtorrent-dht/README.md

 ```

 ### Requesting Data
-Lookup for chunkX and it returns a list of clients who have broadcasted they have finished downloading said chunk.
+Lookup for chunkX and it returns a list of clients who have announced they have finished downloading said chunk.
 You would then request from one or more of the clients "Can I have chunkX" and wait for the first response.
 The first response would generaly be the fastest connection due to location geographically or bandwith/speed.
-Once you finish fetching chunkX from clientY you would callback with a broadcast declaring that you have gotten chunkX and are ready to upload.
+Once you finish fetching chunkX from clientY you would callback with a broadcast declaring that you have gotten chunkX, it is valid and are ready to upload.

 ## Links
 - [Kademlia](https://en.wikipedia.org/wiki/Kademlia)